 Land maintenance funds: These funds are designated for acquisition, enhancement and/or management of conservation properties.

 Grant funds: These funds were received prior to completion of work specified under grant agreements.

 Note 13 - Net assets with donor restrictions and endowments (continued)

-Changes in endowment fund balances consisted of the following at September 30, 2020:
+Changes in endowment fund balances consisted of the following: